IRS Fresh Start Program: The Tax Penalty Relief You Need

 While you technically CAN do it alone, consider at least scheduling an appointment with a tax attorney to discuss your plan of action and listen to their advice.
 Trust us, it will make all the difference.

 Step 3: Mail Documentation

-Send off all the documentation you can (or have your lawyer do it) to the IRS.
-Make sure to send it not only online but also by USPS, because that post office slip is proof of the date you sent it.
+Send off all the documentation you can (or have your lawyer do it) and make sure to send it not only online but also by USPS, because that post office slip is proof of the date you sent them.